brianwoo/udemy-the-complete-flutter-dev/Readme-Flutter-Responsive.md

   - Height: As much as needed by children
   - Width: As much as possible (INFINITY)

-Hence with Scaffold's constraints, Column and Row display fine
+Hence with Scaffold's constraints, Column and Row display fine, even Column wants height to be INFINITE